Where Can You Eat Near the Georgia World Congress Center?

 Max’s Coal Oven Pizzeria

-New York-style pizza made to order sound good?
-This place is for you.
+If New York-style pizza made to order sounds good, this place is for you.

 Park Bar